 As a leading car accident law firm in St. Louis, The Dixon Injury Firm brings a high level of care and sensitivity to every case.
 We understand how difficult car accident injuries can be for victims and their families, which is why we strive to provide each client with the compassion and personalized service they deserve.

-How Long After an Accident Do You Have to File a Claim?
+How Long After an Accident Do You Have to File a Claim in Missouri?

 Most states have a statute of limitations on car accident claims, which limits the time victims have to file a lawsuit for damages.
 In Missouri, the statute of limitations on car accident cases is five years from the date of the accident (Mo.
 Rev. Stat. § 516.120), meaning you only have five years to file St. Louis car accident litigation.
 However, families only have three years from the date of death to file wrongful death litigation arising from car accident injuries.